metamath/lamp-guide/docs/11/index.md

 Let's try backwards proof.

 > Select step 1 by clicking the checkbox to its left.
-> To start a backwards proof, press on
+> To start a backwards proof, click on
 > the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).
 > Click on "Prove".